automorphis/Cogstruction/README.md

 # How it works

 A genetic algorithm is based off the principle of natural selection.
+The algorithm works as follows.

 1. Randomly instatiate a large population of cog arrays, say 1000.
 2. Randomly pick a cog array *A* from the population.
 We are going to produce a new cog array from *A* and add it to the population.